Diegiwg/devopness/examples/applications/ruby-rails/README.md

 1. Provide your **Server IP and Port** (e.g., `127.0.0.1:9200`)
    - If no server is available, follow the [Add a Server](https://www.devopness.com/docs/servers/add-server) guide before proceeding.
 1. Specify the **Application Listen Address** as `http://localhost:{PORT}`
-   - If the `PORT` environment variable is not set, Rails defaults to `3000`
 1. Click **CONFIRM** to create the virtual host

 ## 🚢 Deploying the Application